robocup-junior/soccer-communication-module/README.md

 ## What is new from 2023?
-* Main change is in using ESP32C6 = improved connectivity/less interference
+* The main change is in using ESP32C6 = improved connectivity/less interference
-* Using OLED display = time down counter for penalization time/ connection/ future proof
+* Using OLED display = time down counter for penalization time / connection / future proof
-* D+,D- used for 2 thinks = uploading program easily= firmware updates at home = choosing communication canal in super team 00,01,10,11  = strategy in super team with communication finally possible
+* D+,D- used for 2 things
+   1. uploading program easily => firmware updates at home
+   2. choosing communication canal in super team 00,01,10,11  = strategy in super team with communication finally possible
 * Using giro/accelerometer = able to measure robot speed, future proof, collision detection (0.25 cents for ocean of possibilities )
 * Power would be able to be provided directly from battery (up to 25V ) = no disconnecting during matches
-* Also we will provide simple PCBs acting as hubs so easier testing/ connecting modules for everyone
+* Also we will provide simple PCBs acting as hubs so easier testing / connecting modules for everyone
-* Multicolour print, pinout = cool, easier pinout reading, less damaged modules, more cool (it is cheap don't worry)
+* Multicolour print, pinout = cool, easier pinout reading, fewer damaged modules, higher coolness level (it is cheap, don't worry)
-* On competition = everyone will be required to go to technical control of module before actual games so better games
+* During competition: everyone will be required to go to technical control of the module before the actual games, hence better games
-* Still need to work on:
+* Could use some help with:
   * Make adapter hub for ev3/spike